Students examine the different types of financial assets, the markets in which they trade,

 - Evaluate the effect of risk and diversification on investment decisions.

-- Discuss the characteristics of the various types of investments and the ways in which they are sold.
+- Discuss the characteristics of the various types of investments and the ways in which they

 - Defend the use of mutual funds versus investing in individual assets.